Welcome to District 5

 Councilman Corey O'Connor

 Welcome to District 5.
-It is my pleasure to be serving as your Councilman for a second term.
+It is my pleasure to be serving as your Councilman for a third term.
 Please feel free to call me or one of my staffers with any issues or concerns.
 I view one of my major roles as a Councilman is to advocate for you.
 I also feel it’s important to facilitate solutions for residents with diverse views and agendas as well as to help solve city-related constituent problems.
 I’ve been fortunate to meet so many of you over the years and I always enjoy seeing you at neighborhood and citywide events.
 If we haven’t met and our paths cross, I hope you’ll stop to introduce yourself.
 After all, I work for you!

 Glen Hazel is one of the city’s smaller neighborhoods in a city made up of 90 neighborhoods, each with its own flavor.
 Many have raised families in this very close-knit family community.
 Surrounded by densely wooded areas, various species of wildlife are often observed.
 The Housing Authority of the City of Pittsburgh, The Glen Hazel Family Community and the Bernice Washington Crawly High Rise are located here.

 Greenfield is located southeast of Downtown, adjacent to Squirrel Hill, Hazelwood, and Schenley Park.
 This growing neighborhood, which is attracting growing numbers of young professionals and families, boasts its own business district and there is easy accessibility to the Squirrel Hill business hub.
 A “suburb in the City," it offers a variety of housing stock, convenient location, and marvelous views of Pittsburgh’s skyline.